 Panels of the mosaic such as that portraying the Good Shepherd have a clear Christian meaning, but not all of them.
 The Four Seasons were a very common subject of mosaics as can be seen at many locations of today's Tunisia.
-Men and women working in a vineyard were often represented in reliefs of non-Christian monuments as at the Temple to Jupiter in Spalato.
+Putti harvesting grapes were also represented in non-Christian mosaics of that country.
 An angel carrying a laurel wreath is another traditional Greek-Roman subject (which can be found as far as Sassanian Bishapur), but in the panel shown above the angel carries a stylized palm leaf, a Christian symbol for martyrdom, in addition to the laurel wreath.

 Interior of the Basilica: gravestone at the centre of the nave in the tenth section of the mosaic

 The mosaic found in the Basilica is made up of ten sections in total.
 Nine of them are divided into small panels by geometric motifs; the last one, corresponding in size to three of the others, is decorated with a large sea scene, without being divided into smaller sections.
 There is no apparent reason for this change of approach in the decoration of the floor, apart from the fact that sea scenes were very popular during the Late Empire and they embellished the richest houses.

 The sea scene panel was given a Christian meaning by depicting episodes of the life of Jonah.
 The same subject was depicted on a sarcophagus at Osimo and on other sarcophagi in Rome, which indicates that Christians in Italy had become familiar with the accounts of the Bible.
 Men turned into fishes or swallowed by them however were part of the iconography of earlier mosaics such as that found at Thugga, in today's Tunisia.

 Interior of the Basilica: early IVth century mosaic: large panel depicting a sea scene: other details you may wish to compare with a mosaic found at Leptis Magna in today's Libya